 Throughout her PhD Maria has been invited to share her research findings at international conferences and workshops held in Finland, Malawi and Ethiopia.
 More recently Maria was invited to participate in the development of a Basic Burns Care training programme for primary-level health care workers in resource limited settings by Interburns and the Centre for Global Burn Injury Policy and Research (CGBIPR).

 Post-PhD Maria worked as a research assistant on the Smart Biogas Network project, funded by Innovate UK.
-This project, which involved a collaboration between the University of Nottingham and the UK charity CREATIVenergy, aimed to promote the use of biogas in developing countries by connecting plant owners with local technicians to provide advice and facilitate repairs.
+This project, which involved a collaboration between the University of Nottingham and the UK charity CREATIVenergy, aimed to promote the use of biogas by connecting plant owners with local technicians to provide advice and facilitate repairs.
 As part of this project Maria conducted qualitative interviews with key stakeholders and end-users to identify key issues associated with the up-take of biogas in Arusha, Tanzania.

 In May 2018 Maria joined the School of Health Sciences as a Teaching Associate.
 As part of this role Maria will support students and deliver teaching on the pre-and post-registration nursing programmes.
 Maria also plans to continue her research and involvement in burns prevention in resource-poor environments.

 Maria is currently working with the CGBIPR to design, deliver and evaluate an implementation and improvement sicence course for nurses working in resource poor areas.